cecilegltslmcs/twitter_sentimentanalysis/README.md

 - [vaderSentiment](https://vadersentiment.readthedocs.io/en/latest/)
 ## Setup

+1) Clone the repository in your computer.
-To run this project:
+2) Run this project:
 ```
 docker-compose up
 ```

-To run the dashboard in your browser:
+3) Access to the dashboard in your browser:
 ```
 localhost:8501
 ```